-Suppose you set your cruise control at a desired speed and then you apply the brake.
+Suppose you set your cruise control at a desired speed and then you apply the brake or press the clutch pedal (if equipped).
 This, of course, disengages the cruise control.
 But you don't need to reset it.

 Once you're going about 25 mph (40 km/h) or more, you can move the cruise control switch from ON to R/A briefly.